spiroid/lateralthoughts.github.com/README.md

 ## Deploying

 :exclamation: Be sure you know what you're doing.

+:exclamation: Make sure `git subtree` is a valid command.

 :poop: Do not push `generated` to this branch please :poop:

 ```